Kisaeng: Becoming a

 Women entered the kisaeng class through various paths.
 Some were the daughters of kisaeng, who inherited their mother's status.
-Others were sold into the wealthy by families who could not afford to support them.
+Others were sold into the class by families who could not afford to support them.
 Most such families were of cheonmin rank, but sometimes poor families of higher status sold their children in this fashion.
 On occasion, even women from the yangban aristocracy were made kisaeng, usually because they had violated the strict sexual mores of the Joseon period.

 As kisaeng were skilled workers from the beginning, the government took an early interest in ensuring correct education.
 This first emerged with the establishment of gyobang, training institutes for palace kisaeng during the Goryeo period.
 During the Joseon period, this became further codified, with instruction focusing on music and dance.

 In the three-tiered system of later Joseon, more specialized training schools were established for kisaeng of the first tier.
 The course of study lasted three years and covered poetry, dance, music, and art.
 The most advanced such school was located in Pyongyang.
 This system continued well into the Japanese colonial period, during which time the schools training kisaeng were known as gwonbeon (권번).